-- The amount that it is deemed that a Club can afford to spend pursuant to the Financial Sustainability Regulations (an overview of which can be found here).
+- The amount that it is deemed that a Club can afford to spend pursuant to the Financial Sustainability Regulations.

 The Super League Salary Cap is measured in ‘real time’: this means that each Club’s spend (or deemed spend) must remain below the Salary Cap at all times.
-The Championship and League 1 Salary Caps are measured retrospectively: this means that each Club must demonstrate at the end of each Season that its actual spend over the course of the Season was below the Salary Cap
+The Championship and League 1 Salary Caps are measured retrospectively where appropriate: this means that each Club must demonstrate at the end of each Season that its actual spend over the course of the Season was below the Salary Cap.

 The key dispensations are:

-- Educational Fees paid directly by Clubs are excluded.
+- Educational fees paid directly by Clubs are excluded; and

 The Salary Cap is monitored in the following ways:

-- In the Championship and League 1, Clubs are required to submit monthly returns to the RFL to allow their spend to be monitored.
+- In the Championship and League 1, where appropriate, Clubs are required to submit monthly returns to the RFL to allow their spend to be monitored;

-- All Clubs are required to submit half year and full year returns evidencing all payments made to Players;
+- All Super League Clubs are required to submit half year and full year returns evidencing all payments made to Players;

 - RFL audits of clubs; and